 At the mountain station and near the enclosure there's also the Rif.
 Rudi mountain hut, which offers a large playground with a sandbox, several slides and a water mill.
 The hut is an ideal starting point for hikes and mountain tours and is named - how could it be otherwise – after Rudolph the Red-Nosed Reindeer.

-ascent and descent by Croda Rossa Cable Car - summer:
+ascent and descent by Croda Rossa Cable Car - cash desk:

-ascent and descent by Croda Rossa Cable Car - winter:
+ascent and descent by Croda Rossa Cable Car - online:

 € 15.00 children and young people (9-16 years)